paritytech/substrate/primitives/npos-elections/README.md

   MMS algorithm.
 - [`mms`]: Implements the MMS algorithm.
 - [`balance_solution`]: Implements the star balancing algorithm.
-This iterative process can push a solution toward being more `balances`, which in turn can increase its score.
+This iterative process can push a solution toward being more `balanced`, which in turn can increase its score.

 ### Terminology